xiaoxiaostudy/QRwatermark-v1/README.md

 # QRwatermark-v1
 Currently this is a simple version.
 The model is complete, but it lacks more experiments.
-This part will be improved soon.The training process is faithfully recorded in[Results](URL "[title](https://github.com/xiaoxiaoprincess/QRwatermark-v1/tree/main/results/QRwatermark)")
+This part will be improved soon.The training process is faithfully recorded in [Results](URL "[title](https://github.com/xiaoxiaoprincess/QRwatermark-v1/tree/main/results/QRwatermark)")
 # Usage
 First, clone the repository locally and move inside the folder: